acournoyer1/3110ProjectComplete/Milestone3Readme.txt

 CONTENTS OF SUBMITTED MILESTONE 2:

-	- Runable .jar file of program, including source code This .jar file meets the requirements of milestone 1 and has gone further to implement a GUI also.
-The only thing not desirable currently is the fact that a message can be sent from itself to itself.
+	- Runable .jar file of program, including source code
 	- UML of program, showing all classes and their interactions.
 	- This readme